In the article below, we discuss how a raw food diet can help you manage diabetes.

 10. Reverse Type 2 diabetes diet plan

-Is it possible to reverse or cure Type 2 diabetes naturally just by changing your diet to raw food?
+Is it possible to reverse Type 2 diabetes naturally just by changing your diet to raw food?

 According to many studies, it is entirely possible.